Wolfgang Diewerge: The case of Herschel Grynszpan: propaganda and trial planning

-Jewish plutocracy, Jewish Bolshevism: Anti-Semitic propaganda in millions
+Jewish plutocracy, Jewish Bolshevism: antisemitic propaganda in millions

 Diewerge continued to receive prestigious commissions in the Ministry of Propaganda, for example, he prepared the radio broadcast for Hitler's 50th birthday on 20 April 1939 In August 1939, one month before the invasion of Poland, he was appointed director of the Danzig radio station on the grounds that a "politician" was now needed at the head of the institution in this area of tension.
 Under his directorship, the station reported for the first time as "Reichssender Danzig", on the occasion of Hitler's speech on the attack on Poland on September 1.
 Diewerge's successor as director was Carl-Heinz Boese, while he himself took over as head of the Reich Propaganda Office Danzig in September 1939.
 There Diewerge organized the establishment of a network of Reich, Gau and district speakers for the NSDAP.
 With a brief interruption due to a deployment at the front as war correspondent in the summer of 1940, Diewerge remained in Danzig until February 1941.
 Then Goebbels brought him back to Berlin and appointed him head of the radio department in the Ministry of Propaganda.
 With this Diewerge had reached the peak of his career: He was now responsible for the entire political department of radio, especially for news and propaganda broadcasts.
 The historian and Goebbels biographer Peter Longerich judges that Diewerge, as "one of the most distinguished propagandists in the ministry", was entrusted by Goebbels not only with the management of the broadcasting department, but also with "overall responsibility for the political-propagandistic broadcasts of the Großdeutscher Rundfunk".